 2. What is agile methodology in ERP implementation?

 First, agile is a project management approach founded in 2001.
 Agile in ERP implementations means using agile best practices to install the ERP software.
 Agile is a method to get your ERP ready as fast as possible.

+ERP is an all-inclusive software tool that an organization relies on to make crucial management decisions.
+Its primary role is to improve the visibility of every business process.
+As ERP implementation can be a prolonged, tedious exercise, agile methodology creates a way to simplify it.
 Agile teams can release the most crucial and urgent ERP modules.
 Then, stakeholders can use those agile modules to survive unforeseen threats, grab new opportunities, and innovate faster.
 A scalable ERP can grow with the company’s needs to ensure it does not implement another system.